-We have not yet shown that the mechanism of spontaneous scalarization, as described heuristically above, can be at play within a consistent gravity theory --- we will do so in detail in the next section.
+We have not yet shown that the mechanism of spontaneous scalarization, as described heuristically earlier, can be at play within a consistent gravity theory: we do so in Sec.~\ref{models}.
 Nonetheless, assuming that the proposal can be successfully implemented in some model, the following key observations can already be made: \begin{itemize} \item Scalarization is a sharp transition to a new configuration that can differ significantly from the \gr configuration for the same object, even when one is very near the threshold of the tachyonic instability.
-This is intuitive when one thinks of scalarization as a linear instability quenched by nonlinearity: even for a mild instability (large timescale) the scalar has to grow significantly for nonlinear effects to become important and manage to stop further growth. \item The onset of the instability can be controlled by curvature couplings.
-Above we considered as an example a coupling between the scalar field and the Ricci scalar $R$, but one envisage couplings with other curvature invariants, as we will see in detail in Sec.~\ref{models}.
-Hence, there can be models in which scalarization will only occur in the strong field regime (where curvature can become large), while objects that exhibit weak gravity will show no deviation from \gr (because the curvature is small).
-Combined with the previous point, this suggests that spontaneous scalarization can be thought off as a strong-field phase transition, whereby a field that is dormant in the weak field transitioning to a nontrivial configuration in the strong field.
-Alternatively, one can think of scalarization in the reverse way: as a screening mechanism that forces a scalar field to transition to a trivial configuration in weak field and hence explain why this field has managed to remain undetected so far. \item The previous argument is based on the rather naive expectation that curvature invariants are a good measure of how strong the gravitational interaction is.
-As an example of the failure of this expectation, recall that for a Schwarzschild \bh, the Ricci scalar is zero, however other curvature scalars, such as the Kretschmann scalar $R_{\mu\nu\rho\sigma} \, R^{\mu\nu\rho\sigma}$ are nonzero.
+This is intuitive when one thinks of scalarization as a linear instability quenched by nonlinearity: even for a mild instability (large timescale) the scalar has to grow significantly for nonlinear effects to become important and manage to stop further growth. \item The onset of instability can be controlled by curvature couplings.
+In Sec.~\ref{sec:theory_sca_and_grav}, we considered as an example a coupling between the scalar field and the Ricci scalar $R$, but one can envisage couplings with other curvature invariants, as we see in in Sec.~\ref{models}.
+Hence, there can be models in which scalarization will occur only in the strong-field regime (where curvature can become large), while objects that exhibit weak gravity will show no deviation from \gr (because the curvature is small).
+Combined with the previous point, this suggests that spontaneous scalarization can be thought of as a strong-field phase transition, whereby a field that is dormant in the weak field transitions to a nontrivial configuration in the strong field.
+Alternatively, one can think of scalarization in the reverse way: as a screening mechanism that forces a scalar field to transition to a trivial configuration in the weak field and hence explain why this field has managed to remain undetected so far. \item The previous argument is based on the rather naive expectation that curvature invariants are a good measure of how strong the gravitational interaction is.
+As an example of the failure of this expectation, recall that for a Schwarzschild \bh the Ricci scalar is zero; however, other curvature scalars, such as the Kretschmann scalar $R_{\mu\nu\rho\sigma} \, R^{\mu\nu\rho\sigma}$, are nonzero.
 In general, curvature invariants can have a complicated dependence on the properties of compact objects.
-Hence more work is needed to understand what controls the threshold of the tachyonic instability and the onset of scalarization.
-This will be addressed in Sec.~\ref{types}. \end{itemize}
+Hence, more work is needed to understand what controls the threshold of the tachyonic instability and the onset of scalarization.
+This is addressed in Sec.~\ref{types}. \end{itemize}